 *Stations* is a buzzword that can be very intimidating.
 Where do I start?
-How many activities do I need?
+How many activities do I need for Spanish class stations?
 How much time do we spend on each one?
 What levels are stations appropriate for?
+Which type of Spanish class activities should I include?
 What if it doesn’t work?
 And the list of questions/doubts can go on.

 - Stations days are some of the most relaxed/fun days for me, now that I have gotten comfortable prepping for them.
 It is important to remember that we do not have to be instructing every minute of every class.
 I feel that this leads to our feelings of burnout and being overstressed.
 Explicit planning can help us avoid this.